pachyderm/docs-content/latest/deploy-manage/manage/s3gateway/unsupported-operations.md

 ---
 # metadata #
 title:  Unsupported Operations
-description: Learn which S3 operations are not supported by Pachyderm.
+description: Learn which S3 operations are not supported by {{%productName%}}.
 date:
 # taxonomy #
 tags: